Starring: Will Smith, Kevin Kline, Salma Hayek, Kenneth Branagh

 Director: Barry Sonnenfeld

-Mood: If you have a date whom you invited over but now desperately want to ditch or any other houseguest overstaying their welcome, and need a means to repel a person at all costs.
+Mood: If you have a date or guest that you desperately want to get out of your house and need a means to repel that person at all costs.

 I’ve been waiting a long time to find a quality movie that does justice to my love of paranormal and sci-fi Western stories.
 Wild Wild West is definitely not that movie.